M33rschaum/technical-writing-portfolio/technical-docs/Sample-API-Doc.md

 ## 🔐 Authentication

-To access the **Idea** endpoints, you must first authenticate and retrieve a bearer token.
+To access the **IdeaCenter** endpoints, you must first authenticate and retrieve a bearer token.

 ### `POST /api/User/Authentication`